vca4109/FileAutoTransfer/README.md

 🛠️ Setup
 Clone or download this repository to your machine.

-Update the following lines in the script with your actual paths:
+Update the following lines in the script with your actual paths (even multiple destinations):

-python
-Copy
-Edit
 source_folder = r"your\source\folder\path"
 destination_roots = [r"path\to\destination1",
     r"path\to\destination2",